r0b4dams/pyrm/README.md

 # pyrob

-A simple CLI to manage dependencies in a Python project
+A CLI to manage dependencies in a Python project